 If you're still on Azure AD B2C and planning to migrate in the coming months or years, you don't have to wait to improve your authentication experience.
 You can enhance your current B2C setup with modern authentication capabilities today.

-Why improve authentication before migration?
+Why upgrade authentication before migration?

 Give users modern auth sooner.
 Your users don't care about your backend infrastructure.
 They want passwordless login, passkeys, and smooth MFA flows.
 You can deliver these features now, regardless of your migration timeline.